Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6221 - 🔊 Robotics & Intelligent Sensors/📜 Notes/Part 4 - Sensors.md

 A major drawback of vision sensing is the loss of depth (distance) information because of the geometric similar phenomena during projection.

-However, the depth information can be regained by comparing a series of reference points in images.
+However, the depth information can be regained by comparing a series of reference points in images of different angles.

-Assume the
+Assume the camera takes picture of the same object in two different pose $F^*$ and $F$.
+Point coordinates mapping from frame $F^*$ and frame $F$ are related by rotation matrix $R$ and translation vector $x$